karanchahal/SaliencyMapper/README.md

 * resnet.py -> Black Box Classifier
 * train_classifier -> Trains classifier Model
 * train_saliency -> Trains Saliency Model
+# To do
+1. Make code to work for any dataset
+2. Add circle ci and Docker support
+3. Commanf Line Interface
+4. ImageNet training

 # Help
 Referred to the author's repo ,this project was made on the shoulders of giants.